 Let me explain this with a simple example.
 Say our goal is to find-out whether people like Coke most or Pepsi most, here is the trick.

 - Randomly distribute Coke or Pepsi to each one of them.

 - Say 5 people got coke and 3 of them like it.

 - And, say 5 people got Pepsi and only 1 of them likes it.

 Which means the probability of people liking coke is more than the probability of people liking Pepsi.

 That's all, I hope you have got a brief introduction about the most challenging yet interesting research area "Recommender Systems".
-Most of the search engine companies, news and online shopping giants shell out a lot of money and significant amount of time on this research area with an intent of building the best recommender systems which gives out huge customer base in return.
+Most of the search engine companies, news and online shopping giants shell out a lot of money and significant amount of time on this research area with an intent of building the best recommender systems which give out a huge customer base in return.